 Finally, the complement system does what its name suggests.
 It’s made up of proteins that complement the actions of the antibodies.

 What Affects Our Immune System?

 As mentioned earlier, there are a few key factors that affect our immune system.
 Countless studies have found that chronic stress, (some) steroids, poor diet, poor hygiene, and sleep levels largely impact the immune system’s performance.
-There are several layers, yet to be uncovered, that reveal all that affects the immune system.
+There are several layers, yet to be uncovered, that reveals all that affects the immune system.
 However, here are some of the most common things that might be holding back the immune system from doing its job:

 - A lack of sleep

 - Taking certain steroids without researching them

 - A diet lacking in nutrients and vitamins found in vegetables and fruits

 - Not washing your hands regularly, especially after using public restrooms